my-realm/musings/prisoners-dilemma.md

 Regardless of the mathematical and game theoretic view that academicians may hold within their abstract thought-experiments, the reality of situations involving illegitimately detained persons, happens to be as such:

->When innocent people are held in captivity for made up charges, any kind of a plea deal for a confession is unjust and is a disservice to those people.
-Use of corporeal punishments, torment, and torture, to break down human beings, in order for the broken individuals to seek respite from their suffering and from being violated, by submitting to a false confession, is far from any type of a just behavior that a regularized public service unit ought to ever commit.
+>When innocent people are held in captivity for made up charges, any kind of a plea deal for a confession is unjust, and is a disservice to those trapped people.
+Use of corporeal punishments, sexual violence and reproductive harms, threats of deportation and deprivation, torment, and torture, to break down human beings, in order for the broken individuals to seek respite from their suffering and from being violated, by submitting to a false confession, is far from any type of a just behavior that a regularized public service unit, ought to ever commit or facilitate.

 ---

 So, now, let's get back to the mathematics of the prisoner's dilemma, which we can extend to include more than two prisoners, and call it prisoners' dilemma.
-Also, let's dive into a much deeper thought-experiment, and imagine that the prisoners are Indians from India, in order to comprehend the quantum mechanics version of the prisoners' dilemma.
+Also, let's dive into a much deeper thought-experiment, and imagine that the prisoners are Indians from India trapped in Qatar, in order to comprehend the quantum mechanics version of the prisoners' dilemma.

 - We can thus imagine, that the captors, keep asking questions to the prisoners during "enhanced interrogations", and the prisoners simply do ["the Indian head-bobble",](https://youtu.be/EoJ4Bvsq7gQ) as a response.